DarkStoorM/JumpRoyale/wip_README.md

 The timer should work by emitting events every [x] seconds, like 30, which triggers some kind of checkpoint, then restarts.
 The emitted event should send the amount of how many times the timer has reached the checkpoint.

+[edit]

+There is a System Timer, but I found that out too late and I rely on custom code anyway that is set by the timer, so it's still fine.
+I made an async timer that is just a drop-in component.

 ---

 ## Create the Arena